electricjones/eloquent-meta/README.md

-ScubaClick Meta
+Phoenix Meta
 ===============

 Trait and model to attach meta data to Eloquent models.
-Developed for [ScubaClick](http://scubaclick.com) and is considered stable now!
+Developed for [Phoenix](http://Phoenix.com) and is considered stable now!

 Stable Version
 --------------